What is a motion to revoke probation in Texas?

 The type of mistake or probation violation is what matters most.
 In other words, how bad did you foul up?

-Equally important, the judge and the State will also look to see what the person did while he was on probation.
-The more positive things the person has done on probation, the more likely it is the judge will keep him on probation.
+Equally important, the judge and the State will also look to see what the person did while he or she was on probation.
+The more positive things the person has done on probation, then the more likely it is the judge will keep him on probation.

 What is your advice for someone on probation in Texas?

 This means you must take control of your case by completing all the classes and community service hours in your case.
-And you must also pay the fines, court costs, and fees.
+You must also pay the fines, court costs, and fees.
+The quicker you do this, the better off you will be.

-If you do this, then your lawyer can file a motion with the judge asking for early termination of community supervision.
+For instance, if you finish early, then your MTR lawyer can ask the judge to end your community supervision early.
 Notably, if you are on deferred adjudication probation, you can file this motion at anytime.
 Critically, you should file this request as soon as you complete the probation terms.

 Likewise, if you are on regular or shock probation, then you can ask for early termination.
 But there is a waiting period.
 Specifically, you can file the motion for early termination after you complete 1/3 of the term or 2 years–whichever term is less.